mkotsovoulou/ods6001a/labs/lab1/README.md

 But let's look more closely.

-Type `python lab1.py` in the terminal window at bottom-right, followed by Enter.
-When prompted for `x`, input `1`, followed by Enter.
-When prompted for `y`, again input `1`, followed by Enter.
+Execute your program by typing: `python lab1.py` in the terminal window at bottom-right, followed by Enter.
+- When prompted for `x`, input `1`, followed by Enter.
+- When prompted for `y`, again input `1`, followed by Enter.

 How curious!
+- Python thinks that 1+1=11
 {% next %}

 ### Not what you expected!